 Yes, MapReduce is a standard used by many big data tools, including Apache Spark.
-As data grows, it becomes extremely important to use MapReduce.
-Many tools, such as Pig and Hive, convert queries to the MapReduce phases for optimizing them.
+As data grows, it becomes essential to use MapReduce.
+Many agencies, such as Pig and Hive, convert queries to the MapReduce phases to optimize them.

-79. Can we use Spark for accessing and analyzing the data stored in Cassandra Database?
+76. Can we use Spark to access and analyze the Cassandra Database data?

 Yes, we can use Spark for accessing and analyzing the data stored using the Spark Cassandra Connector.
-For connecting Spark to a Cassandra cluster, we need to add the Cassandra Connector to the Spark project.
+We need to add the Cassandra Connector to the Spark project for connecting Spark to a Cassandra cluster.

 1. First, configure the Spark driver program to connect to Mesos.

 2. Next, Spark binary package must be in a location available to Mesos.